-- a) Assess pulse. - (1) Patients within the first hour after delivery, refer to Newly Born Protocol. - (2) Patients from one hour after birth up to those who have not reached their 13th birthday, refer to the Universal Algorithm for Pediatric Emergency Cardiac Care for BLS. - (3) Patients 13 years of age or greater, refer to the Universal Algorithm for Adult Emergency Cardiac Care for BLS.
+- a) Assess pulse. - (1) Patients within the first hour after delivery, refer to Newly Born protocol. - (2) Patients from one hour after birth up to those who have not reached their 13th birthday, refer to the Universal Algorithm for Pediatric Emergency Cardiac Care for BLS. - (3) Patients 13 years of age or greater, refer to the Universal Algorithm for Adult Emergency Cardiac Care for BLS. - (4) If pulseless, immediately initiate high-quality continuous CPR. - (i) Ensure frequent clinician rotations and minimal interruptions (less than 10 seconds). - (ii) Mechanical CPR devices may be used, if available, for patients 13 years of age and older only. - (iii) Perform CPR while preparing for rhythm analysis and defibrillation.